Harvard and Jake’s Resume Templates: why their LinkedIn-like structure wins recruiter attention

 Choose Jake if:

-- You have solid work experience or standout projects.
+- You have solid work experience or standout projects that prove capability.

-- Your professional achievements speak louder than your education.
+- Your professional achievements speak louder than your academic story.

 We're two product builders who care about quality, taste and doing things right.
 We want you to get that job you want, plain and simple.
 That's why we are building CandyCV to help you create a great resume and land a job for free.
 If you give us a try (and feedback!), we'll be forever grateful 😊